 Get Proper Maintenance Done

-Cars require regular maintenance because your gasoline-powered vehicle has many moving mechanical parts.
+Cars require regular maintenance because your gasoline-powered vehicle has many moving mechanical car parts.
 No matter how carefully you drive, mechanical parts wear out over time or get rust on them.
 Oil changes, service, and parts replacement are essential if you want to keep your car running smoothly for a long time.

 Want to know more about rust in cars?
 Here is everything you need to learn about car rust and the steps you can take to treat rust.
 If you take good care of your car, its resale value increases.